 This course will serve as an introduction to forensics and will bring together all of the above sciences and math course topics by giving students the opportunity to apply their knowledge base to real world situations.
-Students will use case studies to investigate physical evidence from a crime scene, properties of matter, drug identification, DNA as a forensic tool, trace evidence, fire investigation, fingerprints, document analysis, and computer forensic techniques.
+Students will use hands-on lab experiments and case studies to investigate many aspects of crime scene analysis including crime scene reconstruction, evidence recording and collection, glass analysis, fingerprint analysis, trace hair and fiber analysis, document/handwriting analysis, DNA profiling and serology.
 Guest speakers in this field will give students a feel for the career opportunities that this area of study provides.
-Field trips to the Indiana State Crime Lab may be possible.